 - soles of the feet

-Mange can appear as other conditions.
+Mange can look similar to other conditions.
 Some of these include:

-You should see your doctor if you show any symptoms of mange.
+You should see a doctor if you show any symptoms of mange.

 Humans can get scabies or other types of mange from direct contact with mites that cause the condition.
 Not all mites cause mange.
 Some may get onto your skin and cause a temporary allergic reaction that doesn’t need further treatment.

-Mites that cause scabies and mange are very contagious.
+Mites that cause scabies and mange can spread easily.
 Physical contact and sharing clothes or bed linens with someone who has mange can cause the infection.
 Mites can live for days on animals or textiles.
 You may even get scabies or another form of mange from sexual contact.
 Because it spreads quickly, those living with someone with mange should get treatment.
 You may be at increased risk for mange if you:

-See a doctor right away if you suspect you have scabies or another form of mange.
-Your doctor will look at your skin and try to see signs of mite infestation, such as a burrow.
+See a doctor right away if you suspect you have scabies or an animal mite infestation.
+The doctor will look at your skin and try to see signs of mite infestation, such as a burrow.

 It’s possible that your doctor will locate a mite or take a sample of your skin from a suspected affected area.
 Your doctor may view it through a microscope for a complete diagnosis.